-Nucleic acid quantification is important in studying gene expression- in how much amount a gene expresses in a tissue or cell is a gene expression.
+Nucleic acid quantification is important in studying gene expression- how much amount a gene expresses in a tissue or cell is a gene expression.
 Abnormal gene expression causes abnormal protein translation.
-Quantification techniques quantify either type of nucleic acid present in a sample, thereby helps in studying gene expression or mRNA expression studies.
+Quantification techniques quantify either type of nucleic acid present in a sample, thereby helping in studying gene expression or mRNA expression studies.

 MLPA is a technique scientists commonly use to study copy number variations like deletion or duplication.
 Simply put, the technique is based on the principle of hybridization, ligation and amplification.

-It’s a multiplex amplification reaction, allowing amplification of multiple variable-sized templates in a single reaction using a single set of universal primers.
+It’s a multiplex amplification reaction, allowing the amplification of multiple variable-sized templates in a single reaction using a single set of universal primers.

-However, analyzing and interpreting data of MPLA requires a high-end, sophisticated and state of the art instrumentation setup like capillary gel electrophoresis.
+However, analyzing and interpreting data of MPLA requires a high-end, sophisticated and state-of-the-art instrumentation setup like capillary gel electrophoresis.

 The present technique is the first choice for DMD gene mutation studies and other copy number variation studies.
 This article focuses on the technique MLPA (Multiplex Ligation-dependent Probe Amplification ), its principle, technique, process and its applications.

 The MLPA technique is based on the principle of DNA hybridization, ligation and amplification.
 The original technique was developed by MRC Holland to quantify copy number variations efficiently.
 Henceforth it is also known as a semi-quantitative polymerase chain reaction.
-The technique completed in the following steps:
+The technique is completed in the following steps: